Jared-Gross/Daily-Git-Commit/README.md

 5. Head over to the "Triggers" tab, and create a "New" trigger.
 6. Set the trigger to DAILY (or how ever you want :) ) and set the time how ever you want.
 Make sure the "Status" is: "Enabled"
 7. Next go to the "Actions" tab.
 (This is where we specify what program to run.
-8. Press "Browse" and go to the path of the `main.py` script and double click it.
+8. Press "Browse" and go to the path of the `run.bat` script and double click it.
 There is no need for additional arguments.
 Press OK.
 9. There are a few additions settings you can change in the "Settings" tab, such as if the task fails restart it every couple seconds, maybe a network error.
 Run task ASAP.
 There is not more to setup, this is pretty much it for windows setup.
+10.  **NOTE** Make sure you edit the `run.bat` file to the correct paths.

 If there are errors that occur, open up an issue and I will get it fixed ASAP.